OB-lab/James_et_al._2021-MBE/README.md

 Please note that the header of the template file for models 3, 4, 6, and 7 makes reference to the migration direction backward in time whereas in the paper both the name of the models and migration rates are presented forward in time.
 Also, population 1 and population 2 follow the order assigned in the population pair name.
 For instance, for the population pair D00-H00, D00 is refered here as population 1 and H00 as population 2.
 Population 1 corresponds to the rows of the SFS file and is labeled as DUNE in the template and estimation files.
 Population 2 corresponds to the columns of the SFS file and is labeled as HEAD in the template and estimation files.
 Both sample and population sizes are in haploid numbers.

-The rest of this document names the files and command arguments using population pair D00-H00 as an example.
+The rest of this document uses the population pair D00-H00 as an example to name the files and command arguments.

 ## Getting the site frequency spectrum (SFS) file